Traumatic Brain Injury Attorney Chandler Arizona

 Contusion- Traumatic Brain Injury

-A contusion is severe brain bruising or bleeding as a direct result of an impact trauma to the skull.
+A contusion is a severe brain bruising or bleeding as a direct result of impact trauma to the skull.
 A cerebral contusion as defined by Wikipedia is a bruise to the brain tissue.
 Symptoms of contusion also vary from victim to victim and are depicted by how severe the brain bleed is and where the bleed affects the brain tissue.
-Another reason contusion symptoms are different among victims is because during a brain bleed there is usually a release of toxins know as a chemical cascade that can affect the brain tissue also.
+Another reason contusion symptoms are different among victims is that during a brain bleed there is usually a release of toxins known as a chemical cascade that can affect the brain tissue also.

 Typically, when head trauma is noted, victims are rushed to the nearest emergency room.
 The emergency room doctor has a standard of duty to order all the standard testing procedures to diagnose a traumatic brain injury.
 The main duty an ER Physician has is to either hospitalize you for further diagnostics or release you to go home.
 Just because you are released to go home does not mean you have a clean bill of health.
 Sometimes MRIs and CT scans do not provide all of the information needed to make a solid TBI diagnosis.
 So if you are released from the ER and you are not making continual and noticeable improvement we suggest going to a Neurologist.